 One of the many highlights of August in Amsterdam, and also the biggest week in the gay Amsterdam calendar, Amsterdam’s Pride week takes over parts of the city early in the month and by far the biggest event is the famous Canal Parade.
 In a city known for its tolerance of nearly everything, it’s no surprise that the parade is not only accepted, but embraced by the whole community.

-For an excellent route map of the Amsterdam Gay Pride Canal Parade click here for the one on the official site.
+Route map of the Amsterdam Gay Pride Canal Parade

 Since it first started in 1995, the Canal Parade has been the highlight of Pride Week in Amsterdam, which always stretches over the first weekend in August.
 The Pride Week itself fills clubs and other venues for 3 official days plus several warm-up parties on the Thursday night before, and plenty of information is available on the official Amsterdam Gay Pride site.
 But the Canal Parade itself is popular with most city residents, so even those not interested in the Pride Week festivities should plan on checking out this unusual flotilla.